 Iowa ranks 1st in the nation in the production of ethanol

 Rural Iowa is proving to be an excellent place to start, relocate or expand a business.
 Iowa is working closely with companies to create hubs of IT innovation in Iowa’s communities.
-In the last three years alone, Iowa has attracted nearly $600 million in new investments from IT companies, including several data centers.
+In recent years, Iowa has attracted new investments from IT companies, including the locations of IBM, Google, Facebook and Microsoft data centers.
 The technology industry employs over 76,000 workers and accounts for $10.696 billion (8.8%) of the state’s GDP.

 Iowa is now home to a growing number of enterprise businesses that are taking advantage of the strong communications services offered by Iowa’s independent telecommunications companies.
 These services, made possible by the INS statewide fiber-optic network, enable businesses to stay connected from virtually anywhere — even the most remote rural areas.